Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 24 November 2024 20.27.25 UTC
+- WIB: Minggu, 24 November 2024 21.24.33 UTC
-- WITA: Minggu, 24 November 2024 21.27.25 UTC
+- WITA: Minggu, 24 November 2024 22.24.33 UTC
-- WIT: Minggu, 24 November 2024 22.27.25 UTC
+- WIT: Minggu, 24 November 2024 23.24.33 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: attitude
+Kategori: motivational